5 min read

 5. Model generates the actual answer using the file contents.

 Cloud frontier models (Claude, GPT-5) do this nearly flawlessly.
-Open models do it, but with more failure modes.
+Open models do it too.
+They just have more ways to trip.

 Which open models actually do tool use